When people talk about reputation, they usually mean optics.

 Right about the facts.
 Right about the policy.
 Right about the outcome in hindsight.
 But reputation is shaped far more by consistency than by correctness.

 Reputation, at its core, is the pattern others rely on when they decide whether to trust your next call.
+Understanding why that pattern breaks down — especially in groups — is worth reading alongside this.
+Read more here.

 Reputations enter the equation when no options feel good.